How to create risk-sharing opportunities in value-based care

 Risk-sharing agreements between providers and manufacturers, for instance, not only accelerate market access and help achieve competitive differentiation, but also require manufacturers to demonstrate product utilization and intended care outcomes—focusing their sales strategy on clinical quality rather than cost.

-Not only does this mean that all members of a team are equally engaged in the treatment of their patient, but are also equally invested in the risk if they should fail to meet certain performance benchmarks or maintain low care costs.
+This means that all members of a team are equally engaged in the treatment of their patient and are also equally invested in the risk if they should fail to meet certain performance benchmarks or maintain low care costs.

 Care direction—as in, leadership in care delivery—is one way to promote success within this system.
-Radiologists’ role in directing care, for instance, not only determines how care will be administered, but can also reduce overall utilization.
+Radiologists’ role in directing care, for instance, both helps determine how care will be administered and also reduces overall utilization.

-Before the CT scan became widely accessible, physicians had little to no way of distinguishing a normal, healthy appendix from one inflamed by appendicitis without surgical involvement.
-As a result, nearly 15 percent of patients who ended up on the operating room table had a normal, healthy appendix.
+Before the CT scan became widely accessible, physicians had few ways of distinguishing a normal, healthy appendix from one inflamed by appendicitis without surgical involvement.
+As a result, nearly 15% of patients who ended up on the operating room table had a normal, healthy appendix.

 Now with advanced imaging technologies, care providers can detect and diagnose those issues before surgery.
-Though answering this question may come at the price of a $500 scan, it also means that up to 15 percent of patients might have avoided a costly surgical procedure because of it.
+Though answering this question may come at the price of a $500 scan, it also means that up to 15% of patients might avoid a costlier surgical procedure because of it.

 In a fee-for-service payment model, provider budgets and reimbursements have traditionally depended on total units of care—the number of patients seen, scans delivered, and procedures performed in order to meet a set requirement.
 This model is disrupted, however, in the shift to a value-based system where it isn’t always the case that more is better.
-How, then, is performance rewarded within this model?
+So how is performance rewarded within this model?

 One of the greatest challenges in a value-based system is identifying measurable outcomes against which to track success.
-Disagreement surrounding these measures has, in fact, been one of the biggest obstacles slowing value-based contract adoption across the country.
-Metrics like patient satisfaction, care value, or improved quality of life are objectively more difficult to gauge than volume performance.
+Disagreement surrounding these measures has been one of the biggest obstacles to value-based contract adoption across the country.
+Metrics like patient satisfaction, care value, or improved quality of life are simply more difficult to gauge than volume performance.